y-ken/fluent-plugin-mysql-replicator/Tutorial-mysql_replicator.md

     flush_interval 5s

     # Queued chunks are flushed at shutdown process. (recommend for more stability)
+    # It's sample for td-agent.
+If you use Yamabiko, replace path from 'td-agent' to 'yamabiko'.
     flush_at_shutdown yes
     buffer_type file
     buffer_path /var/log/td-agent/buffer/mysql_replicator_elasticsearch